gigerbytes/simulate_a_self_driving_car/README.md

 This repository contains code to train a CNN model for a self driving car and run it on a simulator.
 The model is built on python, tensorflow and keras.

+The code was inspired by the self driving car NVIDIA built a few years ago.
+If you want to know how it works, check the Python Notebook [here](self-driving-car.ipynb)

 ### The Simulator
 We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.